Toi Toi

 Toi Toi is an inner suburb of Nelson, New Zealand.
 It lies to the southwest of Nelson city centre, inland from Britannia Heights and Washington Valley.
 Toi Toi is also known as Victory Village.

-The population was 1665 in the 2013 census.
-This was an increase of 69 people since the 2006 Census.
+The population was 3,270 in the 2018 census.

 Toi Toi features Victory Square and four other public parks: Emano East Reserve, Murphy North Reserve, St Lawrence Reserve and Vosper Reserve.